Modern Benoni: 4.Nc3 exd5 5.cxd5 d6 6.e4 g6

-7.Nf3 Bg7 8.Be2 0-0 9.0-0: Classical Main Line
+Classical Main Line: 7.Nf3 Bg7 8.Be2 0-0 9.0-0

 Before the advent of the Taimanov Attack and the Modern Main Line, the sequence 7.Nf3 Bg7 8.Be2 0-0 9.0-0 was the most frequently contested line in the Modern Benoni.
 Here Black has a choice between three main plans.
 Two of them begin with 9...Re8, attacking the e-pawn.
-After 10.Nd2, Black's most dynamic plan is to prepare kingside play with 10...Nbd7 followed by ...Ne5 and ...g6-g5.
+After 10.Nd2, Black's most dynamic plan is to prepare kingside play with 10...Nbd7 followed by ...Ne5 and ...g6–g5.
 This plan became popular in the 1970s after Fischer used it, and although it is riskier than the alternatives, it remains Black's best option to complicate the game.

-Alternatively, Black can try the older move 10...Na6, intending to bring the knight to c7 to prepare the ...b7-b5 break.
+Alternatively, Black can try the older move 10...Na6, intending to bring the knight to c7 to prepare the ...b7–b5 break.
 White most commonly responds with Gligorić's 11.f3 Nc7 12.a4, which clamps down on b5 and overprotects e4 so that White can follow up with Nc4.
 Black's position remains solid but offers fewer active possibilities than after 10...Nbd7.

 At the 1973 Madrid international tournament Ljubojević demonstrated what is now considered to be Black's most reliable path to equality.
 Against Silvino García Martínez he played 9...a6 10.a4 Bg4 11.Bf4 Bxf3 12.Bxf3 and now the innovation 12...Qe7! which prepares ...Nbd7 while keeping the pawn on d6 defended.
-The exchange of Black's bishop for White's knight eases Black's slightly cramped position and weakens the force of White's e4-e5 break.
+The exchange of Black's bishop for White's knight eases Black's slightly cramped position and weakens the force of White's e4–e5 break.